kamilkisiela/graphql-hive/docs/DEVELOPMENT.md

 We have a script to feed your local instance of Hive.

-1. Use `Start Hive` to run your local Hive instance.
+1. Use `Start Hive` to run your local Hive instance
 2. Make sure `usage` and `usage-ingestor` are running as well (with `yarn dev`)
-3. Open Hive app, create a project and a target, then create a token.
+3. Open Hive app, create a project and a target, then create a token
 4. Run the seed script: `TOKEN="MY_TOKEN_HERE" yarn seed`
-5. This should report a dummy schema and some dummy usage data to your local instance of Hive, allowing you to test features e2e.
+5. This should report a dummy schema and some dummy usage data to your local instance of Hive, allowing you to test features e2e

 > Note: You can set `STAGING=1` in order to target staging env and seed a target there.